-- If needed, select the Enable check box to enable APP identification for the zone.
+- If needed, select the Enable button to enable APP identification for the zone.

-- If needed, select the Enable check box to set the zone to a WAN zone, assuring the accuracy of the statistic analysis sets that are based on IP data.
+- If needed, select the Enable button to set the zone to a WAN zone, assuring the accuracy of the statistic analysis sets that are based on IP data.

-- If needed, select the Enable check box to enable NetBIOS host query for the zone.
+- If needed, select the Enable button to enable NetBIOS host query for the zone.

 For detailed instructions, see DNS.

 - If needed, select Threat Protection tab and configure the parameters for Threat Protection function.
-For detailed instructions, see Threat Prevention.
+For detailed instructions, see Chapter 11 Threat Prevention.

 - If needed, select Data Security tab and configure the parameters for Data Security function.
 For detailed instructions, see Data Security.